Mirudhula10102004/student-engagement-monitoring/README.md

 ---

+---

-## 🧑‍💻 About the Author
+## 🧑‍💻 About the Authors

+Built by **Maheshwaran** and **Mirudhula K**.

+- **Maheshwaran** — AI student passionate about real-world applications of computer vision and machine learning.
-Built by **Mirudhula K** — Final-year B.Tech student in Artificial Intelligence and Data Science, passionate about Artificial Intelligence, Machine Learning, Computer Vision, Data Analytics, and building real-world AI solutions.
+- **Mirudhula K** — Final-year B.Tech student in Artificial Intelligence and Data Science, contributing to AI-powered applications, Computer Vision, and Machine Learning solutions.

 ---